-- Blood pressure: High or low blood pressure is an indication that something isn’t right.
+- Irregular blood pressure.
+High or low blood pressure is an indication that something isn’t right.
 Low blood pressure can often have the symptom of lightheadedness associated with it.

-- Food cravings and weight changes: Changes in cravings and/or your weight can signal a problem.
+- Food cravings and abnormal weight changes.
+Changes in cravings and/or your weight can signal a problem.
 This particularly includes abnormal weight gain in the abdomen and thighs, and cravings for salty or sugary foods that sometimes feel uncontrollable.

-- Emotions and coping ability: Emotional challenges might include an inability to deal with day to day stress, feeling overwhelmed much of the time, struggling to get through the day, being too driven, having a very “short fuse,” anxiety attacks, and/or an inability to reframe your thinking.
+- Unstable emotions and coping ability.
+Emotional challenges might include an inability to deal with day to day stress, feeling overwhelmed much of the time, struggling to get through the day, being too driven, having a very “short fuse,” anxiety attacks, and/or an inability to reframe your thinking.

-- Thinking: Intellectual signs to watch out for include being mentally foggy, having fuzzy thinking, an inability to stay focused on one task, and chronic racing thoughts.
+- Fuzzy thinking.
+Intellectual signs to watch out for include being mentally foggy, having fuzzy thinking, an inability to stay focused on one task, and chronic racing thoughts.

-- Immune response: Is your body fighting off frequent infections?
+- Decreased immune response.
+Is your body fighting off frequent infections?
 Does it take you longer than others to recover from illness, infections, or trauma?
 Compromised immune function can signify an issue with your adrenal glands.

-- Sleep: Sleep issues may include an inability to fall asleep, falling asleep easily but waking up nightly, and sleeping soundly but waking up exhausted.
+- Difficulty Sleeping.
+Sleep issues may include an inability to fall asleep, falling asleep easily but waking up nightly, and sleeping soundly but waking up exhausted.

-- Hormones/Libido: You may notice hormonal difficulties such as worsening of perimenopausal symptoms, low libido, or severe PMS.
+- Hormonal and Libido Fluctuations.
+You may notice hormonal difficulties such as worsening of perimenopausal symptoms, low libido, or severe PMS.

-While these issues can indicate adrenal dysfunction, it’s important to note that there are many other conditions that exhibit the same symptoms.
-You can’t assume that adrenal imbalance is the root cause, but you shouldn’t ignore the possibility.
+Similarly, while these issues can indicate adrenal dysfunction, remember that there are many other conditions that exhibit the same symptoms.
+You can’t know for sure that adrenal imbalance is the root cause based on these symptoms, but you also shouldn’t ignore the possibility.

-Adrenal imbalance can, however, be a contributing factor in a wide range of medical conditions, many of which may seem unrelated, including the following:
+But adrenal imbalance can also be a contributing factor to a wide range of medical conditions, many of which may seem unrelated, including the following:

 - Chronic fatigue syndrome